Chinasat: ChinaSat 6 to 6E

-ChinaSat 6B

-The ChinaSat 6B satellite was manufactured by Thales Alenia Space, based on the Spacebus 4000C2 platform.
-It has 38 transponders, and is being used for TV transmissions and shortwave jamming across China, Southeast Asia, the Pacific and Oceania.
-It has a planned useful life of 15 years.
+The ChinaSat 6B (ZX 6B) satellite was manufactured by Thales Alenia Space, based on the Spacebus 4000C2 platform.
+It had 38 transponders, and was used for TV transmissions and shortwave jamming across China, Southeast Asia, the Pacific and Oceania.
+It had a planned useful life of 15 years which ended in 2023.
 The launch, on a Long March 3B launch vehicle, was successfully conducted on 5 July 2007.
-The broadcast used for some shortwave radio jamming purposes in China is carried on one of the Chinasat 6B transponders.
+The broadcast was used for some shortwave radio jamming purposes in China was carried on one of the Chinasat 6B transponders.

 United States ITAR restrictions prohibited the export of satellite components for satellites launched on Chinese rockets.
 In response, Thales Alenia built ChinaSat 6B as an ITAR-free satellite, containing no restricted U.S. satellite components.
 However, the U.S. Department of State did not accept the ITAR-free status of these satellites and fined the U.S. company Aeroflex US$8 million for exporting satellite components.
 In 2013, Thales Alenia discontinued its ITAR-free satellite line.

+Because of the problems encountered with ChinaSat 6B the construction of ChinaSat 6C (ZX 6C) was taken over by CAST with the satellite being based on the same bus of ChinaSat 6A.
+The satellite provides commercial communications services with twenty-five C-band transponders and supports high-quality and reliable uplink and downlink transmissions of programs for the radio and TV stations and cable TV networks.
+It was successfully launched onboard a CZ-3B/G3 launch vehicle on 9 March 2019 and it has since been positioned at the orbital slot of 130° East.
+On 26 December 2023, the satellite suffered malfunction to its thrusters and could not be repaired.
+Its condition remains healthy after efforts to stabilize the satellite were successful, however its lifespan has been reduced.

+The next two satellites have been built using the upgraded DHF-4E bus and served as replacements for other satellites of the same family.

+ChinaSat 6D (ZX-6D) was launched on 15 April 2022 at 12:00 from the Xichang Satellite Launch Center using a Long March 3B/E ad it is intended to replace ChinaSat 6A in its shortened than envisioned life span.
+It is equipped with twenty-five C-band transponders and it is positioned at the orbital slot of 130° East.